law911012eqw/battleship/README.md

 ### Issues to fix
 **Minor**:
 * Prevent the first player from attacking the other board after restarting
+* The previous loser was disallowed to reset the properties of factory functions

 ### TODOS
+4/4/20
-* Implement PvP component design so players cannot see each other's ships
-* Design outcome in a list format during the game
+[ ] Implement PvP component design so players cannot see each other's ships [ ] Design outcome in a list format during the game
-* Add an audio associated with mouse event
-* Work with theme component
+[ ] Work with theme component
-* Create secondary difficulty mainly to polish AI move ruleset
+[ ] Create secondary difficulty mainly to polish AI move ruleset

 ## Available Scripts